orakaro/rainbowstream/theme.md

 ### Available options
 * `DECORATED_NAME`: color of your Twitter's __username__ which is placed at every line's begin.
 * `CYCLE_COLOR`: list of colors from which Twitter __real name__ 's color is selected.
-  * Color selection is cycle through this list but with a _memoization_.
+  * Color selection is cycle through this list but with _memoization_.
   * It's means that same names will appear in same colors.
 * `TWEET`: colors of parts in a tweet's ouput.
   * `nick` : color for Twitter __username__.